RAF-977

 A one-ton cargo panel van, the RAF-977K, was also developed, but due to insufficient assembly capacity (only 3000 units a year) at the RAF plant (which still used trolleys, rather than a modern assembly line), its production started at the ErAZ factory in Yerevan, Armenia, 1 May 1966 as ErAZ-762.
 This was nicknamed Yeraz (Armenian for "dream").
 By 1973, ErAZ's production reached 6,500 per year; with the innovation of overhead carriage, capacity almost doubled, to 12,000 a year.
 The 977 was also produced under licence by Lugansk Avto Remontnyi Zavod (LARZ).

 In 1969, an improved ErAZ-762A also appeared.

 Production of the RAF-977 ceased in 1975, when it was replaced by RAF-2203 Latvia.

-The 977 was never promoted for export nor made available except to state groups.
+The RAF-977 was never promoted for export nor made available except to state groups.